-If you're a green juice fan, you know that the veggie-packed beverage can be a nutrient-rich addition to your morning meal or afternoon snack.
-You also know that if you grab one at your favorite juice shop regularly it can get a little, well, pricey.
+If you're a green juice fan, you know that the veggie-packed beverage can be a nutrient-rich and hydrating addition to your morning meal or afternoon snack.
+You also know that if you grab one at your favorite juice shop regularly, it can get pricey.
 But what if you could make one at home that's even more nutritious?
 And without a juicer?

 To make a nutritious and tasty green juice without a juicer, all you need is an organic greens powder and water.
-Coconut water would also work well in place of plain water or, for a creamier beverage, coconut, almond, or oat milk.
+For a creamier beverage, try it with coconut, almond, or oat milk.

 We recommend grabbing a protein shaker to mix your drink most effectively, but any container with a lid will work (Mason jar, water bottle, etc.).
 You can also throw it in a blender or mixer for a few pulses until combined.

 - 8 oz. water (you can also use coconut water, coconut milk, almond milk, or oat milk)

 - 1 tsp. greens powder (or up to 1 Tbsp., according to taste)

 - Pour cold liquid in a cup with a lid.

 - Scoop in 1 teaspoon of greens powder.